-Such sex 'blindness' was initially welcomed by radicals, partly because of its implicit egalitarianism; and partly because it seemed to fit in with a distinction between sex - biologically determined - and gender - socially determined which they wished to promote.
+Such sex 'blindness' was initially welcomed by radicals, partly because of its implicit egalitarianism; and partly because it seemed to fit in with a distinction between sex - biologically determined - and gender - socially determined - which they wished to promote.

-However, such a neat picture and its egalitarian educational implications has lately been questioned.
+However, such a neat picture and its egalitarian educational implications have lately been questioned.
 Some commentators (Dunlop 1982) have argued for, at least, a partial return to traditional practices.
 Others, more persuasively, have argued that a 'blind' approach to education conflicts with some of our important beliefs about the social and political world that we live in (Freeman 1977) and that the issues that are raised by sex/gender and education are some of the most complex issues for educational debate and that the key distinctions have hardly begun to be understood (Jonathan 1983).
+In a recent discussion of the lifetime work of Susan Moller Okins on gender issues, it has been argued (Enslin and Tjiattas 2006; Song 2006) that taking gender equality seriously would (a) affect some of our 'liberal' positions on religious education and (b) deepen our commitment to the role of education in a liberal democracy.